-Now that you’re naked, figure out a position that is comfortable and continue to caress parts of your body.
+Now that you’re naked, figure out a comfortable position and continue to caress parts of your body.
 First, start to explore the nonsexual parts of you.
 Maybe you’re touching your face or your shoulders.
-Maybe you’re rubbing your inner thigh or your lower stomach or back.
+Maybe you’re rubbing your inner thigh or your lower stomach, or your back.
 Again, pay attention to what’s happening to your body.
 Are you enjoying your touch?
 Is your skin smooth or rough?
 Does it tickle in certain places?
 What non-sexual areas are your favorite to touch?
 Why?

 What position are you in?
 Are you still comfortable, or do you need to adjust?
 Is there another position you can try that may be more comforting?

-As you continue to rub yourself, begin to change the speed in which you are moving your hands or your feet on your other body parts.
+As you continue to rub yourself, begin to change the speed at which you move your hands or your feet on your other body parts.
 Do you like it slower or faster?
 Now play with the pressure you are putting on yourself.
 Is a harder or lighter pressure better for you?
 Now play with direction.
-Are you more into a circular or lateral direction.
-Or, maybe you don’t like direction at all; you like to go with wherever your hand is taking you.
+Are you more into a circular or lateral direction?
+Or, maybe you don’t like the direction at all; you like to go with wherever your hand is taking you.
 Do you like to be rubbed or tapped?